apache/arrow-site/_posts/2026-03-10-arrow-2025-highlights.md

 ## Migration of infrastructure from Voltron Data

-As Voltron Data has wind down its operations in 2025, the Arrow project had to migrate benchmarking infrastructure and nightly report from Voltron-managed services to Arrow managed AWS account.
+As Voltron Data has wound down its operations in 2025, the Arrow project had to migrate benchmarking infrastructure and nightly report from Voltron-managed services to an Arrow-managed AWS account.
 This work has been driven by [rok](https://github.com/rok).

 ## Closing of Stale issues